jonnonz1/nz-statute-book/acts/public/2000/parliamentary-service-act-2000.md

 **Employment in Parliamentary Service**

-### 7 Application of State Sector Act 1988
+### 7 Application of Public Service Act 2020
-(1) The provisions of Parts 5, 6, and 8 of the State Sector Act 1988 apply in respect of employment within the Parliamentary Service as if—
+(1) The provisions of sections 65 to 80, 85, 88, 89, 103, and 104 of the Public Service Act 2020 apply in respect of employment within the Parliamentary Service as if—
   (a) the Service were a department; and
   (b) the Chief Executive of the Service were the chief executive of that department.
-(2) Nothing in any other Part of the State Sector Act 1988 applies in respect of the Service or persons employed in the Service.
+(2) No other provision of the Public Service Act 2020 applies in respect of the Service or persons employed in the Service.
 (3) Subclause (2) is subject to clause 15.
-(4) Despite section 68 of the State Sector Act 1988, the Chief Executive is responsible for negotiating a collective agreement under the Employment Relations Act 2000 and the Chief Executive must consult with the State Services Commissioner about the conditions of employment to be included in the collective agreement.
+(4) Despite sections 78 and 79 of the Public Service Act 2020, the Chief Executive is responsible for negotiating a collective agreement under the Employment Relations Act 2000 and the Chief Executive must consult with the Public Service Commissioner about the conditions of employment to be included in the collective agreement.

 ### 8 Delegation of powers by Chief Executive
 (1) The Chief Executive may delegate any function, duty, or power the Chief Executive may exercise under an enactment or under a delegation made under an enactment, other than this power of delegation, to—